 Sometimes shy or fearful cats need a short course of psych meds to break out of a negative cycle.
 I did go this route with Tara, and I kind of wish I hadn’t waited so long.
 Shortly after she got her first dose, I picked her up and brought her into the living room with me; she settled onto my lap and purred for hours.
 I admit that is the first and last time she’s felt that comfortable in the living room, but I haven’t given up on meds yet.

-Have you had a shy or fearful cat?
+Have you had a shy cat or dealt with cat anxiety before?
 What did you do to help her feel more courageous and start exploring all of her environment?
 Please share your tips in the comments.

 About JaneA Kelley: Punk-rock cat mom, science nerd, animal rescue volunteer and all-around geek with a passion for bad puns, intelligent conversation, and role-play adventure games.
 She gratefully and gracefully accepts her status as chief cat slave for her family of feline bloggers, who have been writing their award-winning cat advice blog, Paws and Effect, since 2003.